slebedeva/personal-genome/README.md

 ## Looking at your genome

-I prefer [IGV genome browser](https://igv.org/doc/desktop/) to look at the genomic data.
+I use [IGV genome browser](https://igv.org/doc/desktop/) to look at the genomic data.

 - Download IGV according to your system and load your data according to the [manual](https://igv.org/doc/desktop/#QuickStart/):
   - Choose reference genome.
 In my case it is Human (GRCh37/hg19). ([see below](#how-to-find-the-reference-genome))